Hey guys! Remember those counters I showed you on Saturday?

 And that’s the last time you’ll see me do math correctly in this post.

 Here’s an important detail to bring up now: you’re going to need a trim piece around the edge of your countertop, like so:

 The trim piece will cover the different layers that make up the countertop and give the Ardex a solid surface to stick to.
-I wanted a beveled edge on the counters, so we used a 1×2 with the corner cut off (a table saw or router will do it).
+I wanted a beveled edge on the counters, so we used a 1×2* with the corner cut off (a table saw or router will do it).
 I suppose you could use any kind of decorative trim that you wanted, but keep it simple because the concrete will obscure any little details.
-I suggest a bevel or chamfer (like we did), a round-over, or simply keeping the square edges of the 1×2.
+I suggest a bevel or chamfer (like we did), a round-over, or simply keeping the edges square.

 Why is this important?
 Because when you’re measuring for your frame, you want to measure the exact outside dimensions of your cabinets.
 You don’t have to add anything for an overhang, because the trim piece will provide the overhang.

 We cut our pieces and attached them to each other as we went, using clamps to hold the growing frame in place while we measured and cut.